 - For SaaS solutions, the responsibilities shift again.
 Now, the cloud service customer is responsible for the security of interfaces and data.

 Cloud service providers and cloud customers both have a responsibility to protect data.
-It’s also important to note that execution of individual security management tasks can be outsourced, but accountability cannot.
+It’s also important to note that the execution of individual security management tasks can be outsourced, but accountability cannot.
 The responsibility to verify that security requirements are being met always lies with the customer.

 Physical Security in the Cloud